-If you must use a power adapter other than the one supplied with this laser, check the section entitled Operational Information in this manual to ensure the power adapter's voltage and current levels are within recommended specifications.

-- 6. Plug the cord from the power adapter into the power jack (PWR) located on the rear of the laser. - 7.
-Depress the ON/OFF switch (SW) on the control panel of the laser until it clicks into the ON position.
+- 1. Review the laser safety steps on the back cover of this manual. - 2.
+Point the laser toward a wall or other dull non-reflecting surface. - 3.
+Push the beam stop's handle downward to its closed position. - 4.
+Make sure the laser's ON/OFF switch (SW) is in its OFF position.
+(The push button should be in its extended position.) - 5.
+Plug the 110\ VAC-to-DC power adapter (provided with the laser) into an AC wall outlet. - Important: If you must use a power adapter other than the one supplied with this laser, check the section entitled Operational Information in this manual to ensure the power adapter's voltage and current levels are within recommended specifications - 6.
+Plug the cord from the power adapter into the power jack (PWR) located on the rear of the laser. - Depress the ON/OFF switch (SW) on the control panel of the laser until it clicks into the ON position.
 (The switch should be slightly depressed.) - 8.
-The pilot light (green LED) should now be lit, showing that the laser is on. - 9.
-Push the beam stop's handle upward, to its open position. - Observe the red beam striking the wall, or other surface, in the direction which the laser is pointed. - 220 VAC for customers outside of North America
+The pilot light (green LED) just to the left and below the ON/OFF switch should now be lit, showing that the laser is on. - 9.
+Push the beam stop's handle upward, to its open position. - 10.
+Observe the red beam striking the wall, or other surface, in the direction which the laser is pointed.

+\ 220 VAC for most customers outside of North America